What impact could Social Security have on your income?

 Taking the next step

-Social Security fact sheet, Social Security Administration, 2022.
-2 “Usual Weekly Earnings of Wage and Salary Workers: Second Quarter 2020,” U.S. Department of Labor, July 2020.
+Social Security fact sheet, U.S. Social Security Administration, June 2024.
+2 “Usual Weekly Earnings Summary Q2 2024,” U.S. Bureau of Labor Statistics, July 2024.

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 It is not intended to provide investment, tax, plan design, or legal advice (unless otherwise indicated).
 Please consult your own independent advisor as to any investment, tax, or legal statements made.